Irish Moss Seaweed; What are the Benefits?

 - Gluten Free, and

-I know it sounds strange, putting seaweed into a cake, but as a wholefood, this is a great thickener to the recipe, and it is an abundant source of vitamins, minerals, and collagen.
+I know it sounds strange, putting seaweed into a cake, but as a wholefood, this is a great thickener to the recipe, and it is an abundant source of vitamins, minerals, and collagen stimulation.
 It also goes really well in our Vegan Chocolate Avocado Mousse.

 It has a neutral color when re-hydrated and prepared into a gel or paste.
 You should taste how it makes our Mint Panna Cotta come out!